-Discussion points will be deducted when a student is late (1 point each time), and/or when a student disrupts the class by talking during the lecture or videos, plays games or text messages on a cell phone or computer, has a cell phone ring during class, etc. (1/2 point each time).
+Discussion points will be deducted when a student is late (1 point each time), and/or when a student disrupts the class by talking during the lecture or videos loud enough to disturb other students, has a cell phone ring during class, etc. (1/2 point each time).
 Points can only be earned by a student who asks questions and/or participates in classroom discussions.
 Points are not earned simply for attendance.